What is available?

 Student Finance England define an estranged student as someone who meets any of the following criteria:

-• You have not communicated with either of your biological or adoptive parents for 12 months (this is flexible) before your course begins and the situation is irreconcilable.
+You have not communicated with either of your biological or adoptive parents for a significant period of time before your course begins and the situation is unlikely to change.

-If you are unsure if you meet the criteria, please get in touch with Elizabeth Crickmore at elizabeth.crickmore@leeds-art.ac.uk.
+Only students aged 18-24 years old can be considered estranged.
+If you are unsure if you meet the criteria, please get in touch with Becky Hart (becky.hart@leeds-art.ac.uk).

-Support for estranged/independent students at Leeds Arts University
+Support for students who are independent due to estrangement at Leeds Arts University